Weta Workshop School at Massey University

 • The approximate split between your concept design and personal work in your portfolio should be 70% concept design and 30% personal work.

-A one page (400-600 words) outline which explains the intended line of enquiry/ research that will be the primary design practice for the Masters project.
+A two page (400 - 800 words) outline which explains the intended line of enquiry/ research that will be the primary design practice for the Masters project.
+Including the preliminary research questions:

 Portfolio Submission Process: